The Royal Wedding Flowers Were Recycled In This Heartwarming Way

-Being in a Royal Wedding is pretty much the highest honor that a flower can hope to achieve.
-But the flowers used in Meghan Markle and Prince Harry’s ceremony over the weekend managed to fulfill another sweet destiny after decorating St. Georgia’s Chapel.
+Being in a Royal Wedding is pretty much the highest honour that a flower can hope to achieve.
+But the flowers used in Meghan Markle and Prince Harry’s ceremony over the weekend managed to fulfil another sweet destiny after decorating St. Georgia’s Chapel.
 People reports that they were given a second life as bouquets for patients at St. Joseph's Hospice in London.

 The day after the Royal Wedding, St. Joseph's shared a Facebook photo of a patient holding a few bouquets of gorgeous white flowers that looked awfully familiar to anyone who watched the Royal Wedding on Saturday.
 Accompanying the photo, the hospice facility wrote, "Today we got a very special delivery.
 Beautiful bouquets made from the #royalwedding flowers which we gave to our patients.
 A big thank you to Harry and Meghan and florist Philippa Craddock.
 Our hospice smells and looks gorgeous.
 Such a lovely gesture."